sujit70777/Awsome-Mobile-App-Development/README.md

 - [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API on top of Android's Log class
 - [ExoPlayer](https://github.com/google/ExoPlayer) - An extensible media player for Android
 - [Glide](https://github.com/bumptech/glide) - Fast and efficient image loading library for Android
+- [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java